 Melanomas are cancerous (malignant) tumors involving specialized cells called melanocytes.
 Melanocytes have the unique ability to produce the pigment melanin and can be found in the skin, mucous membranes, eye, adrenal gland, and brain.
-Melanomas have a particular tendency to spread to distant sites (metastasize) at an early stage of growth.
-The effect of this spread is often premature death.
-The incidence of this type of skin cancer has recently been rising exponentially, and it is the single most common cause of death from skin disease.
+Melanomas have a peculiar tendency to spread to distant sites (metastasize) at an early stage of growth and to grow in an uncontrolled fashion at the new site.
+This results in organ damage and ultimately death.
+When melanoma spreads from its original site, it is referred to as metastatic melanoma.
+The incidence of this type of cancer has recently been rising and it is the single most common cause of death from any skin disease.

 Patient Comments & Reviews

 The eMedicineHealth doctors ask about Melanoma: